 Distinct but not separate, Sixth Formers play an important role in the life of St Teresa’s, acting as a vital bridge between staff and pupils in the rest of the school; a role which is rightly taken seriously, particularly by those who take up the mantle of Prefect or Head Girl.

-We actively encourage participation in the many clubs, trips and challenges available to our students, and which provide an important complement to the formality and rigour of study.
+We actively encourage participation in the many clubs, trips and challenges available to our pupils, and which provide an important complement to the formality and rigour of study.

 We recognise that girls enter the Sixth Form out of choice, so we ensure that their two years here will not only help facilitate entry to university (or whatever they choose), but will prove to be a joyful, liberating and satisfying culmination to their time at St Teresa’s.
 Our task is to ensure that girls who choose to stay on or join us for Sixth Form will leave us as ambitious, self-sufficient and mature young women, equipped to face the challenges of higher education, the workplace and adult life.